 Sometimes an unexpected crisis or hardship can affect your finances.
 By knowing where to turn for help, you can possibly avoid foreclosure and protect your home.

-- If you are having trouble making payments or facing foreclosure, a homeownership specialist can help.
-You can also visit www.findaforeclosurecounselor.org and be connected to a HUD-certified counseling agency for FREE assistance to review your loan situation.
-Visit the Resource Directory for a list of local agencies or see the resources below.
+- Contact a HUD-approved counseling agency for FREE assistance to review your loan situation.
+Visit www.findaforeclosurecounselor.org, our Resource Directory or scroll down for a list of local agencies.

 - DO NOT PAY anyone to help you prevent foreclosure!
 It is illegal for someone to charge you money up-front for assistance with getting a loan modification.
 If you think you have been the victim of a “rescue scam” contact the Metropolitan Milwaukee Fair Housing Council at (414) 278-1240 for FREE assistance.

 Information for Renters

 The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) created a user-friendly, frequently asked questions guide about landlord/tenant rights & responsibilities.
 NOTE: The guide is not intended to be comprehensive or a substitute for legal advice.